MindrustUK/Heatmiser-for-home-assistant/README.md

 ![CustomRepositories](https://github.com/PhillyGilly/Heatmiser-for-home-assistant/blob/master/%232.png)

-When this message appears follow it by going to Configuraton -> Server Tools and then "Restart"
+When this message appears follow it by going to Configuration -> Server Tools and then "Restart"
 ![RestartNotice](https://github.com/PhillyGilly/Heatmiser-for-home-assistant/blob/master/%233.png)

 ## Stage 2: Configure the integration in HA: